What’s the difference between Leqembi and Aduhelm? A simple overview.

 Where are Leqembi and Aduhelm approved?

-Leqembi (lecanemab) is currently only approved in the USA.
-In January 2023, it was granted accelerated FDA approval, and it's expected to receive full FDA approval in July 2023 [3].
-Leqembi has also submitted marketing authorization applications in the EU, China, and Japan [18, 19, 20]
+Leqembi (lecanemab) is currently only approved in the USA and the UK, with its EMA approval expected by the end of 2024[3].
+Leqembi has also submitted marketing authorization applications in China, and Japan [18, 19, 20].

 Aduhelm (aducanumab) was granted accelerated approval by the FDA in the USA in June 2021.
 The European Medicines Agency (EMA) rejected Aduhelm's marketing application in December 2021.
 The application was subsequently withdrawn by Biogen in April 2022 [21].
 Japan's Health Ministry has also sent a negative signal about Aduhelm's approval in the country [22].